-- Set in your calendar to open your letter one year from now.
+- Set an appointment in your calendar to open your letter one year from now.

-- Put this envelope in a safe place where no one can access to it.
+- Put this envelope in a safe place where no one can access it.

 Opening My Letter From My Past Self

-Reading the letter, it is interesting to notice how I was in the past and how I have changed.
+A year later on February 10, 2009, I opened my first letter.
+It was interesting seeing what I was like in the past and how much I have changed.
 One of the biggest changes was my materialistic tendencies.
-While I was not a very materialistic person when writing my letter in 2008, I’ve become less materialistic since, given my revelations on my relationship with material wealth and goods since quitting my job last year.
-My consciousness has also heightened, which is not a surprise given it is something I’m constantly working on all the time.
-The time period after I left my job has definitely given me unlimited personal time to really introspect and dig deep into my personal growth.
+While I was not a very materialistic person when I wrote my letter in 2008 (I was 23 years old then), I became less materialistic since, given my revelations on my relationship with material wealth and goods.
+My consciousness was also higher as I had been working a lot on my growth.

-In terms of goals, I have reached and exceeded several goals.
-For Health, I correctly predicted I will still be a vegan and loving every minute of it.
-Weight-wise, I have pretty much reached my desired weight/look, something I’m really proud of as losing weight is a personal goal I had struggled with since five to six years ago.
-For Career, I leaped ahead of myself compared to my predictions – I predicted I would still be working in my ex-company while working on my purpose on the side; Turns out I have already quit it and I’m working on my purpose full-time now.
-The end result?
-I’m totally loving every moment right now.
+In terms of goals, I had reached and exceeded several goals.
+Weight-wise, I had reached my desired weight/look, something I was really proud of as losing weight was something that I had struggled with for years.
+For Career, I leaped ahead of my predictions — in my letter, I predicted that I would still be working in my ex-company while working on my purpose on the side.
+As it turned out, I had quit my job and started working on my purpose full time! :)

-There were goals I didn’t reach because I had abandoned it halfway, since it lost meaning to me.
-An example would be wanting to buy a car – when I received my pay rise last year and was in the capacity to get a car, I realized that owning a car in Singapore, where public transport is readily available, does not resonate with my highest self at all.
-My original intent of getting a car was more for imagery reasons, and that had long been shedded away as part of my old self.
-Not to mention the environmental damage I would be causing too with a car.
+There were goals that I didn’t reach as I abandoned them halfway, because they lost meaning to me.
+An example, buying a car.
+When I received a pay rise last year and was able to consider getting a car, I realized that owning a car in Singapore, where public transport is readily available, does not resonate with my highest self.
+My original intent of getting a car was more for image reasons — which is true for many car owners in Singapore — and that desire had long been shed, along with my old self.
+Not to mention, having a car isn’t exactly environmentally friendly.

-All in all, this comparison between my past vision for myself and who I am right now made me aware of several things.
-It made me more conscious of how much and how exactly I have changed vs. the past, in a tangible manner (rather than just relying on memories).
-It reminded me of some of the visions I had in the past which I lost track of along the way.
+All in all, reading my letter made me realize several things.
+It made me more conscious of how I have changed vs. the past (vs. just relying on memory).
+It reminded me of some of my past visions that I lost track of along the way.
 It made me appreciate how far I have come.
-It made me look forward in excitement to the future.
+It made me look forward to the future. :D

 Write Your Letter To Your Future Self

-Take out a pen and paper right now and start writing your letter to your future self.
-Identify a time period to write to, imagine how you will be like during that time period, then start writing.
-Think about the type of person you will be, your place in life, what you would have accomplished then, the kind of thoughts and feelings you will experience, and so on.
+Grab your pen and paper now and start writing your letter to your future self!
+Identify a time period to write to, imagine what you would be like, and then start writing!
+Think about the kind of person you would like to be, what you would want to be doing, what you would have accomplished by then, and so on.